Detailed course offerings (Time Schedule) are available for

 Focuses on integrating three areas of knowledge specific to nurse-midwifery and advanced neonatal and perinatal nursing practice: psychosocial adaptations during the perinatal period; management of the childbearing woman; and fetus and neonate at risk for commonly occurring health problems during the perinatal period.

 Prepares consumers, managers, and researchers of telehealth systems through guided exploration into the components of such systems.
 Introduces challenges and opportunities facing designers and managers of telehealth and remote healthcare delivery networks.
-Offered: jointly with MEBI 581.
+Offered: jointly with BIME 581.

 NSG 545 Pedagogical Frameworks for a Practice-Based Discipline (3) Altman, Simpson